farQtech/sports-score-ws-gql/README.md

 ### UI

- - UI should fetches data from *graphql* server and subscribes for updates.
+ - UI fetches data from *graphql* server and subscribes for updates.
  - UI handles some edge cases.
  - It uses *Typescript* and *Apollo* client for queries and subscriptions.